averikitsch/langchaingo/examples/alloydb-vectorstore-example/README.md

 - This example demonstrates how to use `alloydb.PostgresEngine` for connection pooling.
 - It shows how to integrate with VertexAI embeddings models.
 - Run the code to add documents and perform a similarity search with `alloydb.VectorStore`.
+- Demonstrates how to filter through the metadata added by using key value pairs.

 This example provides a practical demonstration of using vector databases for semantic search and similarity matching, which can be incredibly useful for various AI and machine learning applications.